Updated Friday 27th September 2019

 Store cursors, not data

-If the process that is spawned to retain connection state simply kept a copy of all data that has been published whilst the client has been disconnected, it would very soon become impractical to do this.
-For example, assuming a single frontend has 10k clients connected, and each client is receiving 5 messages per second with 10kb of data each.
-In 2 minutes alone, the frontend would need to store 57GB of data.
+If the process that is spawned to retain connection state simply keeps a copy of all data that has been published whilst the client has been disconnected, it would very soon become impractical to do this.
+For example, assuming a single frontend has 10,000 clients connected, and each client is receiving 5 messages per second with 10Kib of data each.
+In just 2 minutes, the frontend would need to store 57Gib of data.
 Added to this, if a client reconnects and has no concept of a serial number or cursor position, the frontend cannot ever be sure which messages the client did or did not receive so could inadvertently send duplicate messages.

 We’ve solved this at Ably by providing deterministic message ordering, which in turn allows us to assign a serially-numbered id for each message.
 As such, instead of keeping a copy of all messages published for every subscriber, we simply keep track of a serial number for each channel for each disconnected client.
 When the client then reconnects, it announces what the last serial was that it received before it was disconnected, and the frontends can then use that serial to determine exactly which messages need to be replayed without having to store them locally.

-If you have any questions, feedback or corrections for this article, please do get in touch with myself or the team.
+If you have any questions, feedback or corrections for this article, please do get in touch.